cambridgeltl/BLICEr/README.md

 - Sentence-Transformers >= 2.1.0

 ## Get Data and Set Input/Output Directories:
-Following [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/), our data are obtained from the [XLING](https://github.com/codogogo/xling-eval) and [PanLex-BLI](https://github.com/cambridgeltl/panlex-bli); please refer to [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) for data preprocessing details.
+Following [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/), our data are obtained from the [XLING](https://github.com/codogogo/xling-eval) (8 languages, 56 BLI directions in total) and [PanLex-BLI](https://github.com/cambridgeltl/panlex-bli) (15 lower-resource languages, 210 BLI directions in total); please refer to [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) for data preprocessing details.

 Our BLICEr is compatible with any CLWE backbones.
 For brevity, our demo here is based on the state-of-the-art [ContrastiveBLI](https://github.com/cambridgeltl/ContrastiveBLI/) 300-dim C1 CLWEs, which is derived with purely static fastText embeddings (ContrastiveBLI also provides even stronger 768-dim C2 CLWEs which are trained with both fastText and mBERT).
 Please modify the input/output directories accordingly when using different CLWEs.